ALB37/random-person-generator/README.md

 #### How to Use

-Simply type 'callrandomstudent' in the command line, and a random name from your list will be returned.
+Open a new terminal window (or tab if you are already running terminal).
+Navigate to the directory where you cloned this repo.
+Type 'callrandomstudent' in the command line, and a random name from your list will be returned.

 #### Credits